marqdouj/BlazorDemo/README.md

 - GPS Data is displayed using AzureMapsControl: https://github.com/arnaudleclerc/AzureMapsControl.Components
 - Follow the instructions here to configure your free Azure Maps account: https://blazorhelpwebsite.com/ViewBlogPost/59

-Once you configure you Azure Maps account, the 'AzureMaps' configuration section must be added (recommend Secrets Manager).
+Once you configure your Azure Maps account, the 'AzureMaps' configuration section must be added (recommend Secrets Manager).

 ```
 {